 This was written on a whim, following a few days of conversation with family i.e. Abby, and her children.
 I haven't run this past my elderly dad or mum; they'd have better things to do.
-If you like it enough to buy it, it's included with 9 other songs (I removed the :Wumpscut: mix as it was annoying me) on my VC album "Fires Fly", a real attempt at honest, meaningful 'Endzeit Electronics'... or just old-fashioned electronic Industrial music, for simplicity's sake.
+If you like it enough to buy it, it's included with 10 other songs (I removed the wretched :Wumpscut: cover version as it was annoying me - "Wreath of Barbs" has been covered, or at least remixed by others, far too much, albeit not quite as hideously as I made it into by approximate ear) on my VC album "Fires Fly", a real attempt at honest, meaningful 'Endzeit Electronics'... or just old-fashioned electronic Industrial music, for simplicity's sake.
 I write concept albums, and thus don't offer single-song downloads.
 Try it out though, if it seems interesting: https://vorecomplexself-released.bandcamp.com/album/fires-fly

 Anyhow, here's the extended gist of how I described it to the fickle, disinterested Facebook crowds.
 It's a musing on my part, and goes on a while.
 Ignore it and just listen to the music if you prefer: